-Mentmore House is on Newmarket High Street, in between the Crown and Waggon & Horses (for many years now The Lancer Indian restaurant and shop next door/underneath).
+Mentmore House is on Newmarket High Street, in between the Crown and Waggon & Horses (for many years The Lancer Indian restaurant, now takeaway, and shop next door/underneath).
 It’s one of several buildings in the town to have been used as a surgery by more than one practice at different points in history (the others being Cardigan Lodge, Kingston House, Rous Villa, and possibly Brackley House and Cheveley House).

 In the early 19th century the building was home to the Pecks, part of the very long practice chain that runs Braham – Sandivers – Mudd – Pecks – Day – Grays – Alton House Surgery – The Rookery Medical Centre.
 In the late 19th century it was home to the Meads and then their apparent successor Ernest Crompton in the early 20th century.
 A few unaccounted for years in the mid 19th century are interesting, and possibly when it was named (see below).